Direnv

 Usage

-The main premise of direnv
+The main premise of direnv is to load .envrc files it finds when changing

 into a directory.
-The contents of the .envrc
+The contents of the .envrc file is shell code.
+The most

 common use case is loading environment variables that make sense in the context